c3d/xl/doc/HANDBOOK_2-evaluation.md

 In that case, `magic_constants(4).max_values` will evaluate to `15`.

-This is also exactly what happens when you `import` a module.
-For example, with `import IO = XL.CONSOLE.TEXT_IO`, a local name `IO` is created in the current context that contains the declarations in the module.
+This is also exactly what happens when you `use` a module.
+For example, with `use IO = XL.CONSOLE.TEXT_IO`, a local name `IO` is created in the current context that contains the declarations in the module.
 As a result, `IO.write` will refer to the declaration in the module.